IAHispano/Applio-Docs/get-started/Alternatives.md

 Thanks to our team, we were able to bring Applio to other places for your convenience

 ==- Applio Colab
  1. Enter [Applio Colab](https://colab.research.google.com/github/iahispano/applio/blob/master/assets/Applio.ipynb) and just **run the 2 cells**.
  ![](../assets/Colab.png)

  2. Then a **public link** will be given to us where we can enter the interface.

  !!!info Info
- You can select the **Drive icon**, which will generate a code for you to mount your Drive in Colab
+ You can uncheck the **ForceTemporaryDependence** box to mount the drive and download the dependencies separately, which will take less time.
+If you leave that option checked, you must select the **Drive icon**, which will generate a code for you to mount your Drive in Colab.
+Keep in mind that this will clone the entire repository on your drive.
  ![](../assets/Drive.png)
  !!!